HelenMao/Conditional-Image-Generation-Papers/README.md

 # Image-Generation-Papers
-A collection of latest papers for image generation with different conditional context.
+A collection of latest papers for image generation with different conditional context. (constantly updating)

-Plan to add comments according to my reading progress.
+- Plan to add small comments according to my reading progress.

-Feel free to send a PR or issue.
+- Feel free to send a PR or issue.

 ## Context: Layerout / Semantic Map